 Every website has a specific approach, so a re-design can address all the above areas.
 Later we will look at how you can create a website plan.
-For now lets look at the ideal re-design strategy.
+For now, let’s look at the ideal re-design strategy.

 Branding or personality.
-Yes your website has its own personality.
+Yes, your website has its own personality.
 It in effect talks to your customers on your behalf.
 So what does your website currently say?
 Is it putting new clients off?
-Forcing them to hit the back button to give there custom to your competitor.
+Forcing them to hit the back button to give their custom to your competitor.
 It may be re-branding is the way to change this and enable your website to stand up and invite your next customer to choose you.
 For help visit these articles on branding.

 How can you measure whether your visitors are engaged?
-Google analytics will clearly show if your current site is fully engaging people.
-Also Google Search Console is a dream if you want the overview of your website visitor with less detail.
-With both Google Search Console and Google Analytics you can view the bounce rate of your website.
+Google Analytics will clearly show if your current site is fully engaging people.
+Also, Google Search Console is a dream if you want the overview of your website visitor with less detail.
+With both Google Search Console and Google Analytics, you can view the bounce rate of your website.
 Take a look at the bounce rates.
 If they are high, then this tells you visitors are not inspired enough to buy or stay.

 A website re-design helps keep it simple.
 Cluttered and crowded web design is the most common mistake small businesses make when designing a website.
 If your business has grown or evolved, the message and choices you offer can be so confusing.
-I’ve seen it before. rookie webmasters have tried to make something stand out by using additional formatting and font colors.
+I’ve seen it before. rookie webmasters have tried to make something stand out by using additional formatting and font colours.
 The text is formatted larger and larger, then even more bold added, then the next even more important message is increased to a more prominent size and so on and so on.
-Web re-branding will remove the cluttering and allow the true content to breath.
+Web re-branding will remove the cluttering and allow the true content to breathe.
 White-space is your best friend so use it and keep it for clarity.

 Every website re-design plan includes the call to action button.
 If I were to re-brand your website, no matter what the business, a call to action button is essential as it tells your visitor where you want them to go.
-Likewise if you are not clear what action you want your visitor to take, how on earth could they possibly signup and take the next action?
-Additionally visitors can be in various states of readiness.
+Likewise, if you are not clear what action you want your visitor to take, how on earth could they possibly signup and take the next action?
+Additionally, visitors can be in various states of readiness.
 One may be finding out about what you can offer, another may require the ability to purchase from you.
 Therefore a simple button is needed.
 The call to action button should be a striking unique colour on your site.
 A colour never repeated, just set aside for action buttons.

 The buttons can say “click here to find out more”.
 This is ideal for those who have interest, I would then take them to a landing page that would send them more information via email.
-Using this method, I now have there email address to offer further assistance if needed.
+Using this method, I now have their email address to offer further assistance if needed.
 I suggest two buttons.
-The 2nd button is further down the page and throughout the web site aimed at encouraging more commitment e.g. “buy now” or “signup now” this is where you can receive some return on your investment.
+The 2nd button is further down the page and throughout the website aimed at encouraging more commitment e.g. “buy now” or “signup now” this is where you can receive some return on your investment.